European Poetry Festival 2018

 EPF2018 #8: Versopolis at London Bookfair for European Poetry Festival

-Entering the belly of the literary industry beast I had the pleasure to put together an event for Versopolis, a huge EU funded cross continental poetry platform, as one of the editors of their European Review of Books, Poetry and Culture.
-At the back of the massive Kensington Olympia, in the subsidy section, in the poetry pavilion corner, I introduced Versopolis poets Marius Burokas, Hannah Lowe, Ausra Kaziliunaite and Sasha Dugdale – all writers I’ve worked with before with great results and poets I admire.
-A slightly dodgy sound scenario was overcome with really notable readings, which forced close attention, and we finished the event with a quick discussion, which was quite insightful and even starkly honest.
+Entering the belly of the beast I had the pleasure to put together an event for Versopolis, a huge EU funded cross continental poetry platform, as one of the editors of their European Review of Books, Poetry and Culture.
+At the back of the massive Kensington Olympia, in the subsidy section, the poetry pavilion corner, I introduced Versopolis poets Marius Burokas, Hannah Lowe, Ausra Kaziliunaite and Sasha Dugdale – all writers I’ve worked with before.
+All poets I admire.
+A slightly dodgy sound scenario was overcome with notable readings, which forced close attention, and we finished the event with a quick discussion, which was quite insightful and starkly honest.
 Versopolis also produced a great little publication for the event.
 Anja Kovac was a great producer to work with too, the whole thing was smooth and it was fortunate to be able to bring the festival inside the bookfair. www.europeanpoetryfestival.com/versopolis

 EPF2018 #7: Collaborating with Ausra Kazilunaite

 Ausra Kaziliunaite is a really remarkable poet.
-I had the pleasure of meeting her last year, for the 2017 European Poetry Night, and when we had an unfortunate / understandable last minute collaborative dropout her and I put something together in a day I am proper proud of.
+I had the pleasure of meeting her last year, for the 2017 European Poetry Night, and when we had an unfortunate / understandable last minute collaborative dropout her and we put something together in a day I am proper proud of.
 Ausra sent me her poem written for the night, a piercing, elusive, allusive poem about England leaving Europe and I responded, literally following her words (which she wrote in English) and making small nudges in tone and order.
-It really came together in the reading, and it served to remind me despite my forays into performance that a reading, when done well, can keep attention with some serious effect.
-I hope we get to work again in the future, the work she is doing in Lithuania is really important and she is a perfect example of the kind of person I feel so lucky to work with.
+It really came together in the reading, and it served to remind me despite my forays into performance that a reading, when done well, can keep attention with effect.
+I hope we get to work again in the future, the work she is doing in Lithuania is really important and she is a perfect example of the kind of person I feel lucky to work with in these collaborative poems

 EPF2018 #6: Lithuanian focus at European Poetry Festival